os.path

 os.path.abspath()

 Return the absolute (full) version of a path.
 This resolves relative paths like ./file.txt or ../data into complete paths starting from the root of the filesystem.
-It also normalizes the path by removing redundant separators.
+It also normalizes the path by removing redundant separators, ensuring a consistent representation for logging and file references.

 os.path.abspath(path)